redox-os/rfcs/text/0000-coprocess.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+TODO: How will scheduling work?
+The kernel always tracks the current context, which will somehow need to be set as part of the intra-process switch.
+Even if this requires entering the kernel, this would avoid the page table switch cost, so it would still be an overall improvement.
+It could be possible to store the pointer to the current context somewhere in the address space (where the page containing this pointer would be master-tagged), if this does not incur any unnecessary performance cost in the kernel.

 This may need to be analyzed in terms of CPU side channel resistance.
 It [appears that](https://www.intel.com/content/www/us/en/developer/articles/technical/software-security-guidance/best-practices/related-intel-security-features-technologies.html) protection keys are equivalently protected on Intel CPUs compared to user/kernel or different-PCID pages.
 In other words, any Meltdown-immune CPU will, according to this advisory, similarly be immune to Meltdown.